yostane/lectures/docs/blog/posts/kotlinscript.md

 ./hello-jbang.kt
 ```

 The `hello-jbang.kt` file is a regular Kotlin file with a main method.
-What makes it a script is the JBang annotation at the top of the file, also called a shebang, which tells JBang to execute the file as a script.
+It is considered a script due to the JBang annotation at the top of the file, also called a shebang, which instructs JBang to execute the file as a script.
 The content of the file is as follows:

 ```kotlin